 Predictive Analytics for Student Retention:

-By analyzing data-driven patterns procured from predictive analytics, instructors can identify students most at risk of dropping out, the learning areas where they are facing problems or are losing interest and can design the courseware that helps them learn best.
+By analyzing data-driven patterns procured from predictive analytics, instructors can identify students most at risk of dropping out, the learning areas where they are facing problems, or are losing interest, and can design the courseware that helps them learn best.
 This timely intervention by the instructors helps increase student retention rates considerably and has significant implications for an institution’s fiscal position.

 Adaptive Learning for Student Retention:

 Anyone who has ever been in a class whether as a student or as an instructor knows that all students don’t learn at the same pace yet our courseware has been designed to do just that.
 In such an educational curriculum, there is no space to accommodate the wide skill/interest sets that different students bring to the classroom.
 Making use of data-driven findings, adaptive learning methods do away with the one-size-fits-all approach because one size doesn’t fit all.
-Adaptive learning facilitates deeper student engagement which is synonymous to better retention support.
+Adaptive learning facilitates deeper student engagement which is synonymous with better retention support.

 The bottom line is that making use of data, analytics, technology to increase student retention is great but it alone won’t suffice.
 An institution has to have a holistic approach and really care if it wants to increase its retention rates.
 If you want professional experts to aid you in increasing your retention rates, speak to one of our representatives today!